-A fee of £275 is charged for the complete accreditation process.
-This fee is payable in advance upon registration for the written section of the examination and covers the practical assessment.
-There is a non-refundable booking fee of £25 to pay upon registering for a secured placement at the practical assessment.
+A fee of £375 is charged for the complete accreditation process.
+This fee is payable upon registration for the written section of the examination and covers the practical assessment.
+There is a non-refundable booking fee of £50 upon registering for a secured placement at the practical assessment.

-- Candidates who are unsuccessful in the written section of the examination will be charged a reduced fee of £137.50 to re-sit this section.
-This reduced fee only applies to candidates who re-sit the examination within two sittings of the unsuccessful attempt (i.e. within 12 months of an unsuccessful attempt). - Candidates are entitled to one re-attempt at the practical assessment.
-A re-attempt at the practical assessment is subject to an additional fee of £137.50.
+Candidates who are unsuccessful in the written section of the examination will be charged a reduced fee of £187.50 to re-sit this section.
+This reduced fee only applies to the second attempt if taken within 12 months of an unsuccessful first attempt.

+Candidates are entitled to one re-attempt at the practical assessment.
+A re-attempt at the practical assessment is subject to an additional fee of £187.50.